StoStruct/Loss_Comparison_Paper/README.md

 ![Methodology Flowchart](https://github.com/shivalingabaddipalli/Loss_Comparison_Sensitivity/blob/main/Figures/Methodology_Flowchart.png)

-**Figure 1.
+**Figure 1 (Figure 1 in manuscript).
 Comparison and sensitivity analysis of seismic loss assessment methodologies.**

 The methodology illustrated above shows the comprehensive approach used in this study, encompassing both the comparison of different loss assessment methods and the sensitivity analysis of key modeling decisions.
 The flowchart demonstrates how building inventory data from the steel building database flows through response analysis, fragility analysis, and loss analysis to ultimately produce Expected Annual Loss (EAL) estimates using different seismic loss estimation methods.
+Further it presents different sensitivity parameters considered in the study.

 ### Database Description
 The analysis utilizes a database of 621 steel special moment resisting frame buildings from Guan et al. (2021) with diverse designs and geometries: